abhijeetsharma016/cuddle/README.md

-HeartMatch: Your Next Connection Awaits! ❤️
+Cuddle: Your Next Connection Awaits! ❤️
-🌟 Overview
+🌟 ## Overview
-HeartMatch is a modern dating application designed to help users find meaningful connections through an intuitive and engaging interface.
+Cuddle is a modern dating application designed to help users find meaningful connections through an intuitive and engaging interface.
 It combines a smooth swipe-to-accept/reject card stack view with robust chat assistance and efficient image handling, making the dating experience seamless and fun.

-✨ Features
+✨ ## Features

 Dynamic User Profiles: Browse through potential matches with richly displayed user profiles.

 Swipe to Connect: Utilize a delightful card stack view for an engaging and familiar "swipe left/right" mechanism to accept or reject profiles.